 To determine whether JWST could have observed a PISN event during its initial period of operation, we set $z_{\rm max}=99$ and $z_{\rm min}=21.8$ in Eq.~\ref{eq:dndt}, the start and end redshifts of the simulation run.
 We thus probe the cumulative PISN rate per unit time in the biased region at extremely high redshifts.
 We find $dN_{\rm PISN}(99<z<21.8)/dt_{\rm obs}= 4.4\times10^{-3}-5.6\times10^{-3}$ yr$^{-1}$, depending on the IMF choice.
-If we further integrate across the optimistic visibility time of a PISN event with JWST at $z\gtrsim22$, $\Delta t_{\rm vis}\sim20$ years across redshift (see Section~\ref{sec:brightness} and Fig.~\ref{fig:magnitude}), we obtain the predicted number of PISNe in the biased region for $z\gtrsim22$, observable with JWST, as $N_{\rm PISN}(99<z<21.8)\sim0.1$ events.
-Therefore, JWST has a non-negligible chance to observe a PISN event at extremely high redshifts should it have observed a biased region, similar to the one simulated here.
+If we further integrate across the optimistic visibility time of a PISN event with JWST at $z\gtrsim22$, $\Delta t_{\rm vis}\sim20$ years across redshift (see Section~\ref{sec:brightness} and Fig.~\ref{fig:magnitude}), we obtain the predicted number of PISNe in the biased region for $z\gtrsim22$, observable with JWST, as $N_{\rm PISN}(99<z<21.8)\sim0.1$ events.\footnote{If we limit the redshift range to $35<z<30$ to match the $z\sim32$ candidate \citep{Gandolfi2025}, we expect $\sim0.01$ events.} Therefore, JWST has a non-negligible chance to observe a PISN event at extremely high redshifts should it have observed a biased region, similar to the one simulated here.
 Indeed, it is highly likely that JWST has already observed at least one such region that could in principle host PISN events (Section~\ref{sec:obsprob}).
 As JWST continues to operate, the chances of detecting such extremely early transients will increase, and the overdense fields will be ideal targets to hunt for PISNe at extremely high redshifts.